yagrawl/scribbles/content/posts/2020-01-10-quantified-self.md

 ![Weight Tracking](../images/2020-01-10-quantified-self/health_weight_tracking.png)

 I also like running and I collect my running data on the [Nike Run Club](https://apps.apple.com/us/app/nike-running/id387771637) App.
 I would not recommend this app if you are just starting out.
-The application itself is pretty great and does what its supposed to, but the API is closed and there is no way available to export your own data.
+The application itself is pretty great and does what it is supposed to, but the API is closed and there is no way available to export your own data.
 [Strava](https://www.strava.com/) is a better option.
-I used to live in Illinois and it gets extremely cold you have to run on the treadmill for half a year and for some reason Strava doesn't track runs on the treadmill.
-Another workaround for this is to track everything on Nike Run Club and use an app called [RunGap](https://www.rungap.com/) and export it to Strava or wherever you want.
+I used to live in Illinois and it gets extremely cold so you have to run on the treadmill for half a year and for some reason Strava doesn't track runs on the treadmill.
+Another workaround for this is to track everything on Nike Run Club and use an app called [RunGap](https://www.rungap.com/) to export it to Strava or wherever you want.

-I have a somewhat complicated workflow wherein I record my runs on Nike Run Club, then use RunGap to Export it to Strava and finally, use Strava's public API to feed data to a personal React application I built to see stats that I want.
+I have a somewhat complicated workflow wherein I record my runs on Nike Run Club, then use RunGap to Export it to Strava and finally, use Strava's public API to feed data to a personal React application I built to see the stats that I want.

 <iframe src="https://runstats.netlify.com"
         class="runstats"